Our Resources

 Knowing Energy: Stair Climb

-This activity and the associated video introduces learners to energy and power and their associated units and terms.
+This activity and the associated video introduce learners to energy and power and their associated units and terms.
 It allows learners to experiment with these concepts as they record themselves climbing stairs.

 Knowing Energy: Tea at Home

-This activity and the associated video gets learners to solve how much energy it requires to make a cup of tea with their own electric tea kettle.
-It allows learners to experiment with the concepts of energy and phantom power.
+This activity and the associated video help learners determine how much energy is required to make a cup of tea with their own electric tea kettle.
+It allows them to experiment with the concepts of energy and phantom power.

 Knowing Energy: The Big Picture